This class meets on Thursdays.

 3. Adding the class: I will try to add all students on the Wait List, but may not be able to add anyone else.
 THERE WILL BE NO LATE ADDS.
 As with traditional classes, adding and dropping are the student's responsibility.
 Please contact the instructor by e-mail if you want to take the class and can't get on the Waiting List -- if you just show up for the first class, it is already late in the semester to begin.

 4. An online/hybrid course like this one is not for everyone.
 It is not easier or less work than a face-to-face class.
-You will have to keep up with the reading; there will be forum responses and quizzes every week, two essays to write, and substantial in-person Midterm and Final Exams.
+You will have to keep up with the reading; there will be forum responses and quizzes every week, an essay to write, and substantial in-person Midterm and Final Exams.
 Please see the CCSF Distance Education page to help decide if this course is for you.

 5. Contact the instructor using the information to the left.
 Do not use any other e-mail addresses you find for me.
 I may not check phone messages very often; e-mail is the best way to reach me.
 I will communicate with you largely through the Student Gmail account the school has set up for you.
 You must use it to take this class.
 You will also receive your login and password from "Welcome to Insight" on this account.
 Information about accessing your Student Gmail (aka CCSF Gmail) account is here.